segmentio/kubeapply/examples/kubeapply-test-cluster/README.md

 ##### (5) `make apply`

-Runs `kubectl apply` against the local cluster and outputs a table that summarize the changes that were made.
+Runs `kubectl apply` against the local cluster and outputs a table that summarizes the changes that were made.

 ##### (6) `kubectl ...`

-Runs `kubectl --kubeconfig=.kube/kubeapply-test-cluster.yaml get pods --all-namespaces`, etc. to verify that the apply worked correctly!
+Run `kubectl --kubeconfig=.kube/kubeapply-test-cluster.yaml get pods --all-namespaces`, etc. to verify that the apply worked correctly!

 ##### (7) `make stop-kind`